wp-plugins/dashboard-tweaks/readme.txt

 3. Alternatively you can unzip the file on your computer, do your edits and then upload the entire directory `dashboard-tweaks` to the `wp-content/plugins/` folder.
 4. Activate the plugin through the 'Plugins' menu in WordPress and enjoy your customized WordPress Dashboard!

-Change images for admin favicon and dashboard logo:<br />
+Change images for admin favicon and admin bar logo:<br />
-Use FTP to upload your own images, the admin favicon is called `dashboard.png` and the dashboard logo is called `adminbar-logo.png`; both files are located in the images folder of the dashboard-tweaks folder.
+Use FTP to upload your own images, the admin favicon is called `dashboard.png` and the admin bar logo is called `adminbar-logo.png`; both files are located in the images folder of the dashboard-tweaks folder.

 Which lines of `dashboard-tweaks.php` can be edited?<br />
-lines 76-84: change Howdy to Welcome Back<br />
+lines 63-81: change menus that are removed and/or the text that shows when hovering over the new admin bar logo line 88: If you want to change "Welcome Back" to something else<br />
-lines 86-91: change tab title text<br/>
+line 95: change tab title text<br/>
-lines 93-97: change custom footer text
+line 102: change custom footer text

 Which lines of `/css/wp-admin.css` can be edited?<br />
-lines 10-11: hover background color for admin-bar-wp-logo<br />
+lines 7,11: (hover) background color for admin bar logo<br />
-line 17: change page heading size<br />
+lines 16-17: opacity of admin bar logo in inactive and hover state line 23: change page heading size<br />
-line 24: change colored background to activated plugins to add contrast<br />
+line 30: change colored background to activated plugins to add contrast<br />
-lines 27-28: change colored background to sidebar active sub-menu to add contrast
+lines 33-34: change colored background to sidebar active sub-menu to add contrast

 == Frequently Asked Questions ==

 = On the front-end the WordPress stuff in the admin bar is still visible! =

 Disable the admin bar for the user when viewing the site.
-Most clients want to see their own website, not that ugly admin bar.
+Most clients rather see their own website in its full glory instead of with that ugly admin bar at the top.

 = Are you planning to add an options panel? =